vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 Each workload cluster integrates with NSX ALB by running an NSX ALB Kubernetes Operator (AKO) on one of its nodes.
 The cluster’s AKO calls the Kubernetes API to manage the lifecycle of load balancing and ingress resources for its workloads.

+## NSX Advanced Load Balancer Licensing

+NSX ALB requires a license to enable and utilize the available load balancing features.
+The following license editions are supported for VMware Tanzu for Kubernetes Operations:

+- VMware NSX Advance Load Balancer Enterprise Edition.
+- VMware NSX Advanced Load Balancer essentials for Tanzu.

+The Enterprise Edition is the default licensing tier for an Avi Controller.
+A new Avi Controller is set up in the Enterprise Edition licensing tier, and the Controller can be switched from one edition to another.
+For more information about NSX ALB Feature comparison, see [NSX Advanced Load Balancer Editions](https://avinetworks.com/docs/22.1/nsx-license-editions/#feature-comparison).

+### VMware NSX ALB Enterprise Edition

+The VMware NSX ALB Enterprise Edition is a full-featured Avi Vantage license that includes load balancing, GSLB, WAF, and so on.

+For more information about VMware NSX ALB Enterprise edition, see [VMware NSX ALB Enterprise Edition](https://avinetworks.com/docs/22.1/license-management-starting-with-release-20.1.1/#enterprise-edition-license/).

+### VMware NSX Advanced Load Balancer essentials for Tanzu
+VMware NSX ALB essentials for Tanzu edition is supported on Avi Vantage 20.1.2 and later.
+NSX ALB essentials for Tanzu has been introduced to provide basic Layer 4 load balancing services for VMware Tanzu Basic and Standard editions.

+For more information about VMware NSX ALB essentials for Tanzu edition, see [VMware NSX ALB essentials for Tanzu](https://avinetworks.com/docs/22.1/nsx-alb-essentials-for-tanzu/).

 ## NSX Advanced Load Balancer Components

 NSX ALB is deployed in Write Access Mode in the vSphere environment.
 This mode grants NSX ALB Controller full write access to the vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
 The core components of NSX ALB are as follows: